 Haste also increases the proc frequency of some trinkets and enchants, through the RPPM system.

 Critical strike rating:

 600 crit rating gives 1% to crit.
 With a Burning or Revitalizing meta, crits do 2.06 times the damage of non-crits, otherwise 2.00 times.
-Crit and haste are currently spreadsheeting as nearly identical in value as long as haste is under the GCD cap.
+Crit and haste generally spreadsheet as very similar in value as long as haste is under the GCD cap.
 As crit rating gets very high, is value decays someone because the added Starsurge procs (much of the value of crit) are harder to use every time and are sometimes wasted.

 The stat priority at the moment can be summarized as: